-26. Children looked after and previously Children in care
+26. Looked after children and previously looked after children (known in Nottingham as Children in care)

-26.1 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
-In particular, we will ensure that:
+- 26.1 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
+In particular, we will ensure that: - (a) Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements

-- (a) Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - (b) The DSL has details of children's social workers and relevant virtual school heads. - 26.2 Each academy has an appointed a designated teacher (please see 'Important contacts'), who is responsible for promoting the educational achievement of children looked after (CLA previously known as LAC) and previously children in care (CIA) in line with statutory guidance. - 26.3 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role. - 26.4 As part of their role, the designated teacher will: - (a) Work closely with the DSL to ensure that any safeguarding concerns regarding Children looked after and previously children in care are quickly and effectively responded to. - (b) Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.
+(b) The DSL has details of children's social workers and relevant virtual school heads.

+- 26.2 Each academy has an appointed designated teacher (please see 'Important contacts'), who is responsible for promoting the educational achievement of looked after children and previously looked after children (children in care Nottingham) in line with statutory guidance. - 26.3 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role. - 26.4 As part of their role, the designated teacher will: - (a) Work closely with the DSL to ensure that any safeguarding concerns regarding Children looked after and previously children in care are quickly and effectively responded to. - (b) Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.